MartinThoma/MartinThoma.github.io/_posts/2012-01-18-sopa-protests.md

 title: SOPA protests
 author: Martin Thoma
 date: 2012-01-18 08:29:42.000000000 +01:00
-categories:
-- The Web
+category: The Web
-tags:
-- SOPA
-- protest
+tags: SOPA, protest
 featured_image: 2012/01/sopa.png
 ---
 Some of the biggest sites in the internet are currently calling US citizens up to protest.
 SOPA - the Stop Online Piracy Act - is endangering some key aspects of the internet.